 HOW TO APPLY FOR A CHAMPAGNAT BURSARY

-The successful applicants will be notified by mail by the Finance Manager once the Headmaster has made his decision.
+The successful applicants will be notified by email by the Director of Business Operations once the College Principal has made his decision.

 The College receives funds each year from the estate of the late George Meredith Smith, a former student of Marist Brothers Darlinghurst.
 The funds are to be used to support students who had attained Year 10, but could not otherwise afford to complete their last two years of secondary school.
 The number of bursaries offered each year will vary depending on the funds available.

-Therefore, any existing or prospective Year 10 student may apply for this Bursary by completing the attached application and returning it to the Finance Manager by 31st October each year:
+Therefore, any existing or prospective Year 10 student may apply for this Bursary by completing the G.M Smith Bursary Application Form and returning it to the Director of Business Operations by 31st October each year.